 Week after week, month after month, year after year, this robot will do what we ask him to do: thousands of clicks, and run through our whole application, after which he presents us a helpful report on where he got stuck or where everything went as expected.

 This is the robot saying: “I did 73 minutes of testing, I did check 4542 things, and I could not find any issue (0 failures).“

-Now, the beauty of this all, is that if we tell this robot to run the tests on Android, he will do so. iOS?
+The beauty of this is that if we tell this robot to run the tests on Android, he will also run it on iOS.
 No problem! iPhone?
-Yes sir! iPad?
+Yes, sir! iPad?
 Of course.

 So, our friendly robot can assure you and me that nothing has been broken, on any of the devices, of any of the possible paths and click combinations of our app.